Acute Flaccid Paralysis (AFP) surveillance

 Case based data (anonymised) with clinical details of onset of paralysis, part of body affected, laboratory and radiological tests undertaken and results, polio vaccination history and outcome.

 No (DOB and patient initials maybe collected initially when case is reported, but these details removed from the HPSC database after a period of time once an annual electronic report is submitted online to WHO at https://eapr.euro.who.int/ )

 Among the equity stratifiers collected on each case are county of residence, gender and ethnicity.

 Preliminary data is collected whenever a new case is reported and later, a surveillance form is completed by the relevant hospital which is then faxed or emailed to HPSC where the details are entered into an Access database.

 6 - 8 average number of records created annually.
 (Note: Much fewer cases have been reported in recent years (2020, 2021) on account of the COVID-19 pandemic with fewer enhanced surveillance forms completed).

 Annual summary figures are published on the HPSC website

 Data requests can be submitted via email@example.com and will be assessed on a case-by-case basis.

 AFP data in children aged less than 15 years of age is voluntary.
-It is estimated that there should be about 10–11 cases of AFP occurring in children aged less than 15 years of age each year.
-Under-reporting is likely in view of the normal reporting rate of between six and eight cases per year.
+It is estimated that there should be about 10-11 cases of AFP occurring in children aged less than 15 years of age each year.
+Under-reporting is likely in view of the normal reporting rate of between 6-8 cases per year or less.